learnk8s/multi-cluster/README.md

 - `root-cert.pem`: the generated root certificate.
 - `root-key.pem`: the generated root key.
-- `root-ca.conf`: the configuration for openssl to generate the root certificate.
+- `root-ca.conf`: the configuration for OpenSSL to generate the root certificate.
 - `root-cert.csr`: the generated CSR for the root certificate.

-For each cluster, generate an intermediate certificate and key for the Istio Certificate Autorhity:
+For each cluster, generate an intermediate certificate and key for the Istio Certificate Authority:

 ```bash
 $ make -f ../istio/tools/certs/Makefile.selfsigned.mk cluster1-cacerts